larsvonchiller/WeatherApp/README.md

 # WeatherApp

+## Technology stack:
+- iOS SDK.
+- Swift.
+- Apple Xcode.
+- MVC
+- UIKit.

+## Description

 Was created as a test task for an interview

 ## Screenshots